ethereum/annotated-spec/merge/beacon-chain.md

 | `MIN_GAS_LIMIT` | `uint64(5000)` (= 5,000) |
 | `MAX_EXTRA_DATA_BYTES` | `2**5` (= 32) |

 The `GAS_LIMIT_DENOMINATOR` is the inverse of the max fraction by which a block's gas limit can change per block.
 This is identical to the gas limit voting mechanism on the execution chain.
+The max bytes per transaction and max transactions per payload are expected to be changed; the intent is for the limits to merely be there because the SSZ structures require _some_ max depth, and the execution chain gas limit is intended to set the actual limits.

 ## Configuration